 - referrals that were open throughout the reporting period, even if no activity took place

 You can find out the rules by looking at the validations in the latest ETOS.
 The column “Additional Validation Rules” outlines the data restrictions.
-Please also see the detailed guidance below in this document, which contains a description of each table and how this is relevant for the NOA.
+Please also see the detailed guidance in the following chapters, which give a description of each table and how this is relevant for the NOA.

 If a large amount of data is submitted, outside of the required range, then numerous rejection messages will be generated back to the provider.
 This may hinder the provider’s ability to identify 'real' rejection messages that require corrections to be made to “included” data.
 Users are advised to place check the date validation rules, prior to submission, to identify and submit data that is relevant to the reporting period only.